 Chloe frowned, her mood shifting from frustration to mild annoyance, which she supposed was a slight improvement.
 "Yeah, he is."
 She took a sip of her drink and her brows shot skyward.
 It really was the best Mojito she had ever tasted.

-Deciding the best thing to do was to put her troubles aside after all, she grabbed a handful of nacho chips and relaxed once again against the comfortable backrest.
+Deciding the best thing to do was to put her troubles aside, she grabbed a handful of nacho chips and relaxed against the comfortable backrest.
 "So, are nuns as strict as they say?"

 Having Ella go into a tale of how her youth had been shaped by the disciplinary rules of the clergy was a convenient distraction and the point to that whole evening, she supposed.
 So, Chloe just listened to her, took occasional sips from the tall, elegant glass, and felt the stress of the day melt away as the evening grew old.